singlecla/singlecla/README.md

 # Single CLA

-fork-to-sign CLA for all PR-driven projects
+fork-to-sign CLA for all pull-request-driven projects

 You can: